NUSGreyhats/grey-cat-the-flag-site/content/index.md

 Grey Cat The Flag is an annual CTF hosted by [NUS Greyhats](https://nusgreyhats.org).

+Registration is now open on [CTFd](https://ctfd.nusgreyhats.org)!

-Registration has not opened yet.
-Stay tuned to our [socials](https://linktr.ee/nus.greyhats) to stay updated!
+Remember to stay tuned to our [socials](https://linktr.ee/nus.greyhats) to stay updated!

 #### What is CTF?